 Participating teachers will:

-- Engage in basic, clinical, or population-based cancer research for eight weeks during two consecutive summers.
+- Engage in basic, clinical, or population-based mentored cancer research for eight weeks each summer (35 hours/week) during two consecutive years.

 - Receive curriculum development support to design innovative curricula they can take back to their classrooms.